redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/INSTRUCTIONS.md

 1. Create a namespace/project called istio-system which is where the control plane will be deployed. project.project.openshift.io/istio-system created

-2. Deploy a controle plane in istio-system servicemeshcontrolplane.maistra.io/basic created Ensure mesh has been successfully deployed with the following pods
+2. Deploy a control plane in istio-system servicemeshcontrolplane.maistra.io/basic created Ensure mesh has been successfully deployed with the following pods